department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-limits.md

   <li class="process-step list-three"><h4>Find the year with the limits you need</h4><br>
     Years are located in the first column, labeled “Description.”</li>
   <li class="process-step list-four"><h4>Download the loan limit table</h4><br>
     Download the loan limit table by selecting the link to the right of the “Description” column.
-The file will be in excel (xls) or pdf format.</li>
+The file will be in Excel (xls) or PDF format.</li>
   <li class="process-step list-five"><h4>Refer only to the “One-Unit Limit” column in the table</h4><br>
     This is the only column that applies to VA home loan limits.</li>
 </ol>